cute-verification/device-id-provider/README.md

-Use OpenSSL to encrypt or decrypt device id
+Use OpenSSL to encrypt device id and send it to server